sara-huang-hart/real-estate-classification/README.md

 This project uses the USA Real Estate [dataset](https://www.kaggle.com/datasets/ahmedshahriarsakib/usa-real-estate-dataset/data) from Kaggle.

+Project questions:
+- Which features play a significant role in determining housing price classification?
+- Which machine learning algorithms are best for our analysis?
+- What business implications do our findings have?

 <i>In collaboration with Yilu Chen, Andrew Gatchalian, Hsuan-Yi Lin, and Rakesh Venkata Subramaniyan.</i>

 # 📊 Exploratory Data Analysis